 Luckily, there are numerous ways to curb your love cravings and depend less on other people.
 Here are some tips:

-- List Your Favorite Hobbies.
+- List Your Favorite Hobbies

 Ask yourself: what do you enjoy doing on your own?
 What makes you happy?
 Make a list of hobbies and interests you enjoy, no matter what they may be.
 Acknowledge them and think about what else you’d like to try.
 Engaging in these hobbies can provide a sense of personal fulfillment, happiness, and self-sufficiency, reducing your need for validation and affection from others.

-- Think About What You Love About Yourself.
+- Think About What You Love About Yourself

 Write down what you like about yourself, whether it’s physical or more related to your character.
 What is good about you?
 Are you kind, compassionate, or reliable?
 Or are you rational, driven, and responsible?
 No matter what it is, focus your attention on the positive aspects of your personality instead of poring over your faults.
 Regularly reflecting on your strengths and accomplishments can help you build genuine love for yourself, while boosting your self-esteem and making you feel more secure in your own worth, without relying on external sources of validation.

-- Improve What You Can.
+- Improve What You Can

-- Take It Slow.
+- Take It Slow

 Rebuilding confidence and learning to love yourself is a slow, gradual process.
 Try not to pressure yourself into changing and focus on each step at a time.
 Doing everything at once can overwhelm you and even cause you to abandon your journey entirely.
 Instead, work on yourself and your relationships one step at a time and give yourself space to heal.
 Acknowledge that self-improvement is a lifelong journey, and progress may not always be linear.
 Celebrate your achievements along the way, and be patient with yourself as you navigate the ups and downs of personal growth.

 Learn To Deal With Love Addiction At A PIVOT Retreat

-At PIVOT, we use our vast experience and knowledge to help individuals like you on their journeys to heal childhood wounds and build healthier relationships, and reach a level of emotional intimacy that you desire.
+At PIVOT, we use our vast experience and knowledge to help individuals like you on their journeys to heal childhood wounds, build healthier relationships, and reach a level of emotional intimacy that you desire.
 Whether you feel like you aren’t heard in your relationship, fear that you may be growing apart from your partner, or need help dealing with relationship guilt, we are the ones to call.
-Experience our well-crafted relationship retreats or make use of our individual coaching sessions to begin your healing journey.
-We are here to listen and guide you towards self-love, acceptance, and peace.
+Our team of dedicated professionals is committed to providing personalized support, tailored to your unique needs and circumstances.